thepieterdc/publishing-lod-streams/paper/content/semanticweb.md

 #### Resource Description Framework (RDF) Model, Syntax and Schema

-RDF will give information in a describing way.
-This however will be too important for the following parts of this paper to be explained briefly.
-RDF is explained in [RDF](#formatting-RDF).
+The final element of the Semantic Web Stack is RDF, which is used to add meta-information to a dataset in a describing way.
+Due to the importance of RDF for the rest of this paper, it is explained in detail in [RDF](#formatting-RDF).